Shawn-LJJ/Arch-Linux-Installation/README.md

 And then a GRUB configuration file is needed for GRUB to read during boot, so I can generate it with:

     grub-mkconfig -o /boot/grub/grub.cfg

+Once our bootloader is configured, the laptop is now able to boot without the installation media.
+Power the laptop off and turn it back on to see if it works.

+    poweroff

+## Post-boot set up

+If everything is working according to plan, the laptop should be able to carry on setting up without the installation media.
+For now, I need to start some services, which are `NetworkManager` and `reflector`.
+The former to handle network connection while the latter to automatically update the mirror list.

+    systemctl enable NetworkManager reflector

+Now that the services are started, I can use NetworkManager to connect to my home router again with `nmtui`.

+## Install a desktop environment

+Now I need a desktop environment which provides all the components needed to set up the graphical user interface.
+For minimalism and simplicity, I picked XFCE.
+May try i3wm in the future.

+This is the following command to install the necessary packages:

+    pacman -S xorg-server xfce4 xfce4-goodies

+*For some reason, I received an error when installing packages with Pacman, issue solved with https://wiki.archlinux.org/title/Pacman/Package_signing#Resetting_all_the_keys
+Might have somehow messed up the keys.*

+Now a display manager is required for user login.

+    pacman -S lightdm lightdm-gtk-greeter

+Finally, I need to make sure the display manager will start after boot.
+So it needs to be enabled:

+    systemctl enable lightdm

+Once done, reboot for everything to take effect.

+### install nftables, yay